How to Deal With Wage Garnishment: A Complete Guide

 These papers will state that the employer has 45 days to begin withholding money from the debtor’s paycheck or explain to the judge that the debtor no longer works for that company.
 The employer sends the funds to the court.
 After that, the judge that ordered the garnishment forwards the funds to the creditor.

-Can a Social Security Card be Garnished in Atlanta, GA?
+Can Social Security Income be Garnished in Atlanta, GA?

 If you’re worried about your social security being garnished, we have good news.
 Social Security is largely protected from garnishment, and it can only be garnished for a few specifically defined debts.